ecaporali/forex-proxy/forex-mtl/README.md

 - `log4cats` was chosen to have effectful logging throughout the codebase (with `cats` support for `IO` monad)
 - `enumeratum` was chosen to maximise the use of the currency domain objects which provides useful benefits.
 For example, the function `findValues` will remove the risk of forgetting to add/remove other currencies to/from a custom list require to calculate the unique product between them.
-  I am not really in favour of Enumeration, but considering the use case and this library's documentation, I decided to add it to the project.
+  I am not really in favour of using enumerations in scala, but considering the use case and this library's documentation, I decided to add it to the project.

 ## Assumptions
 The main assumptions taken while developing this application are as follow: